rweldzius/PSC4375_S2025/README.md

  * Monday: Lecture 1 and discussion
  * Tuesday: Complete R tutorial
  * Wednesday: Lecture 2 and discussion
- * Friday: R tutorials.
-Note that Exams/Problem Sets are due on Fridays.
+ * Friday: In-class practice with R. Note that Exams/Problem Sets are due on Fridays.

 [Back to ToC](#table-of-contents)